openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

-To configure a halves checkbox problem, you add the ``partial_credit="halves"`` attribute to the ``<choiceresponse>`` element in the problem XML.
+To configure a halves checkbox problem, you add the ``partial_credit="halves"`` attribute to the ``<choiceresponse>`` element in the problem OLX.

-For example, the following XML shows the checkbox problem template updated to provide partial credit.
+The following example shows the checkbox problem template updated to provide partial credit.

 .. code-block:: xml